cogenta/recruitment-grep/README.md

 1,10.105.23.141,TCP,DENIED,401,1713,GET,http://xksduuczeanpqniv.com/lobster.jpg,,-,NONE,-,text/html
 ```

-You're welcome to implement this using an ASP.Net technology of your choice (Web Forms, MVC, Web API, etc.).
-Pick whichever you think is best.

 ## Assessment

 We'll carry out an automated test on your solution, followed by a manual code review.
 Please treat this as you would a normal programming task, and adhere to your normal coding standards.

+We'll be assessing the exercise based on correctness, approach and performance.

 Once you've completed the exercise, please submit the solution files as a .zip file, via your HR point of contact or recruitment agent.
+Please don't submit any test data - just the code.

 Good luck!